 This area should get enough sunlight and therefore should be located on south or east side of the house.
 However, ensure that the place is shady so that the greenhouse is protected from too much heat.
 Also, it should have good drainage with easy access to water, electricity, and heat.
 Start off by leveling the ground at the plot.

-2. Plan for the best ventilation in the greenhouse
+2. How to plan for the best ventilation in the greenhouse?

 The heating, cooling and air flow system should be adequate in the greenhouse.
 A continuous ventilator running across the roof is very important for letting out the hot air.
 Cool air should be able to pass through the greenhouse from the sides and the ends.
 So, make sure that there are enough vents at the base.
 A screen should shield all the venting outlets.
 Be sure to emit out heat regularly from the greenhouse whenever necessary, if you living in warmer climate regions.